awsdocs/amazon-s3-userguide/doc_source/S3OutpostsBucketPolicyGet.md

 1. Choose the **Permissions** tab\.

 1. In the **Outposts bucket policy** section, you can review your existing bucket policy\.
-For more information, see [Setting up AWS Identity and Access Management with S3 on Outposts](S3OutpostsIAM.md)\.
+For more information, see [Setting up IAM with S3 on Outposts](S3OutpostsIAM.md)\.

 ## Using the AWS CLI<a name="S3OutpostsGetBucketPolicyCLI"></a>